 I looked in my story of “The Barbarian” and it turned out a section coming just after the “Wolf Battle” I entered in #BlogBattle number 12 needed to be completed.

-Allow me, please, to inform you that the beginning in the above link to the story is being altered.
+Allow me, please, to inform you that the beginning of this story located in the above link is being altered.
 I felt it doesn’t relay the action I wish the story to be filled with.
 It is really difficult, as the first sentences are what propelled it into existence.
 As said in France; “c’est la vie!”

 Below is the section of “The Barbarian” I wanted to share.
 It is rough, and still just an idea.
 Nothing is concrete until the dust settles, right?
 And even then it can be altered.

 All about, women and children wailed for those trapped inside.
 A line of men trailed from the well in the town to the entryway, passing buckets of water as fast as they could to throw into the inferno.